JackGruber/Joplin-Tools/README.md

 ## 2020-12-26 v1.5.1

-- Fix two outputs onthe console
+- Fix two outputs on the console

 ## 2020-12-26 v1.5.0